APEC Philippines 1996: Venues

-In Manila, the Philippine International Convention Center was chosen as venue for the APEC Ministerial Meetings.
+In Manila, the Philippine International Convention Center in Pasay was chosen as venue for the APEC Ministerial Meetings.
 To shuttle ministers from 18 APEC member economies from their hotel to the convention center, the Metropolitan Manila Development Authority (MMDA) created "Friendship Lanes", two lanes each in four major Metro Manila roads such as Roxas Boulevard for the exclusive use of the delegates' vehicles.

 Security

 As part of the preparation for the summit, the Philippines strengthened its security force.
 At least 26,000 police and soldiers were deployed to ensure the security of the delegates and guests.
 President Ramos assured APEC participants of their security in his speech during the inauguration of Subic Bay International Airport.
 On 22 November 1996, two days before the Economic Leaders' Summit, the US State Department, through its spokesperson Nicholas Burns, warned American citizens in the Philippines to take security precautions following threats against American diplomats attending the summit.